 Yoga as a Peace Practice: Creating Resilience in Our Communities

-Yoga as a Peace Practice (YPP) is the first national initiative of the Black Yoga Teachers Alliance.
-It offers a self-help intervention to address the impact of trauma for individuals and communities where there are dysfunction, chaos, and violence.
-YPP highlights the contemplative approach of Yoga to illuminate new ideas and ways of being practices that help ease the negative impact of violence on individuals and communities.
-It teaches us how to transform our hearts and minds and takes Yoga off the mat and into our lives in a profoundly meaningful way.
-We invite certified Yoga teachers, community leaders, and heads-of-households to take this training in Yoga As A Peace Practice, a curriculum designed to facilitate deep inquiry into our perceptions of self, others, and our purpose for being.
+Yoga as a Peace Practice is a training that offers Yoga philosophy and restorative practices to address the impact of trauma from violence in individuals and communities.
+This program highlights the contemplative approach to Yoga that teaches us how to transform our hearts and minds in simple yet profoundly meaningful ways.
+We invite Yoga teachers, community leaders, social workers, educators and all who are interested to take this training designed to facilitate deep inquiry into our perceptions of self, others, and our purpose for being.

 Yoga as a Peace Practice will enable you to: